Poldhu Cove to Cury circular walk

 The ruined building is part of the remains of the lost settlement of Burgess, recorded as a farm tenement in 1840 and still extant at the start of the 20th Century.
 The byway connected this to the main road at Chyanvounder.

-20. At the junction, turn left and follow the track between the walls to reach another waymark.
+20. At the junction, turn left and follow the track between the walls.
+Follow the path from this to reach a waymark in a gateway.

 The Latin name of the buttercup, Ranunculus, means "little frog" and said to be because the plants like wet conditions.
 It is thought it may have come via a derogatory name for people who lived near marshes!